 I would recommend that you book the ticket at a travel agent – the price difference is just about 50-80 Baht and it will save you a lot of hassles finding and waiting for the songthaew that brings you to the ferry pier.
 I will describe both ways though, so you can make up your choice.

 By Travel Agent

 The travel agents in riverside Krabi will easily arrange your transportation.
-The price is about 250 Baht one way and that includes the minivan pick up from your hotel, the drive to Klong Jilad Pier (Krabi’s main pier) and the public boat to Railay beach.
+The price is about 250 Baht one way and that includes the minivan pick up from your hotel, the drive to Klong Jilad Pier (Krabi’s main pier) and the public boat to Railay Beach.

-The drive from downtown Krabi to the pier only takes about 5-10 minutes – the distance is around 3km.
+The drive from downtown Krabi to the pier takes only about 5-10 minutes – the distance is around 3km.
 Once you get there, you will board the boat and wait until it’s full.
 The boat trip itself takes 25-30 minutes and you will arrive at Railay East – from there it’s less than 2 minutes walk to Railay West – the main beach there.